CheesiumInc/AP-CompSci-PT/README.md

 # APCompSciPT
 This mod was made for AP Computer Science Performence Task.
-The mod made be updated after the deadline.
+The mod will be updated in the features-plus branch.